 The two most well known types of cannabis plants are Indica and Sativa.
 The differences between Indica dominant cannabis strains and Sativa dominant cannabis strains are many and varied.

 Indica strains have a different range of effects on the body and mind than Sativa strains.
 Both have different medicinal benefits.

 An Indica strain is generally associated with a sense of deep body relaxation.
 Sativa strains tend to provide a more energizing experience.

-Scientifically (and legally), there is no difference between Indica and Sativa; all cannabis plants are considered to be Cannabis sativa L..
+Scientifically (and legally), there is no difference between Indica and Sativa cannabis plants.
+And all cannabis plants are considered to be Cannabis Sativa L..